2025 PHRF Spring Racing- Results

 ARTICLE I: NAME

-The name of this organization shall be the Budd Inlet Star Fleet, hereinafter called “BISF.”
+The organization shall be known as the Budd Inlet Star Fleet, hereinafter referred to as “BISF.”

 ARTICLE III: MEMBERSHIP